 What options do I have to finance a Harley-Davidson?

-When comparing Harley-Davidson loans, it’s important to consider the factors that determine whether or not you can afford to repay it.
+When comparing Harley-Davidson loans, it’s important to consider the factors that determine whether or not you can afford to repay the loan.

 - Loan terms.
-Different lenders offer different loan terms, so pick the loan that best suits your budget.
+Different lenders offer different loan terms, so pick the loan term that best suits your budget.
 Note that the longer the term, the more the loan will end up costing you.
 On the other hand, shorter term loans require much higher repayments.

 - Interest rates.
 This impacts directly on how much the loan will cost.
 Interest rates differ depending on the lender, so before committing to a loan offer, it’s a good idea to shop around.

 - Fees.
-Like interest rates, these additional charges directly affect how much you end up paying in installments.
+Like interest rates, these additional charges directly affect how much you end up paying in instalments.
 Make sure that you understand a loan's fee schedule before signing a loan contract.
-Instances when you may be charged additional fees, for instance, in the case of late payments, settling the loan amount early or changing due dates.
+Instances when you may be charged additional fees include in the case of late payments, settling the loan amount early or changing due dates.
 Some lenders also charge monthly or annual account-keeping fees.

 Looking at a used Harley?

-You can still find a secured loan if you want to purchase a used motorbike.
+You can still find a secured Harley-Davidson loan if you want to purchase a used bike.
 Here are the lenders and criteria to consider:

 - Beyond Bank Low Rate Car Loan.
-The motorbike cannot be more than two years old.
+The motorbike cannot be more than 2 years old.

 - Latitude Personal Loan.
 The motorbike cannot be more than 10 years old.

 - Cashfirst Secured Car Loan.
-The motorbike needs to be less than seven years old.
+The motorbike needs to be less than 7 years old.

 - ANZ Secured Car Loan.
-The motorbike needs to be less than seven years old.
+The motorbike needs to be less than 7 years old.

-What should you consider before you buy your Harley?
+What should you consider before getting a Harley-Davidson loan?

-- Checking the bike.
 If you’re buying from an individual, it’s important to make sure that you’re getting what was advertised.
-Make an appointment to inspect the bike for sale, and if you’re a novice, take along someone with some knowledge about Harley-Davidsons.
+Make an appointment to inspect the bike for sale.
+If you’re a novice, take along someone with some knowledge about Harley-Davidsons.
 Ask to see service records and guarantees for replaced parts.

-- Licence restrictions.
 Motorcycle licences have CC restrictions.
-It is illegal for you to operate a bike that is bigger than what you’re licenced to ride.
+It is illegal for you to operate a bike that is bigger than what you’re licensed to ride.
 These rules vary by state so you’ll need to check before you purchase.

-Fees differ depending on the lender, so it’s important to understand what you’ll be paying in fees and interest.
+Fees differ depending on the lender, so it’s important to understand what you’ll be paying in fees, as well as in interest.

 How does a Harley-Davidson loan work?

-What are the benefits of going through a finance broker to buy my Harley-Davidson?
+What are the benefits of going through a finance broker to buy a Harley-Davidson?